 There is a far more important statement about ownership in Psalm 105.
 It is a statement about those who belong to God: “Do not touch My anointed ones.”

 Sometimes the words of God are overlooked by the children of God.
 This verse is a good example of an “overlooked” rule by the Lord.
 Few of us will admit to having never spoken evil of a fellow Christian.
 But...

 We often listen carefully while one “saint” criticizes or condemns another “saint.”
 We carefully listen to every detail when a fellow church member ridicules or runs down the person who sits next to us during the worship service.
 We do not see “for whom Christ died” on the forehead of someone whose marriage is falling apart - so we anxiously listen to the sordid details of an unfaithful spouse.
 We blame others for “bad parenting skills” when their children become addicts rather than grieve with them over their loss.
 We carelessly pass on rumors about the honesty of someone who has more than we do.
 The tongue can easily become a weapon of wickedness and ultimately destroy “the Lord’s anointed ones.”

-We must use our tongues to help not harm!
+We must use our tongues to help and heal, not hurt or harm!

 Prayer: Father, may we turn deaf ears to words that harm others and speak kind words about Your anointed ones.
+Help us to show the value of Your “anointed ones”.
 In Jesus’ Name, Amen.

 Scripture For Today: Do not touch my anointed ones.
 Psalm 105:15a